 The goal of this blog series is to tackle these concepts head-on, with help from experts in the field.
 For more information, see the Science in Sci-fi page.

-This article is part of the Science in Sci-fi, Fact in Fantasy blog series.
-Each week, we tackle one of the scientific or technological concepts pervasive in sci-fi (space travel, genetic engineering, artificial intelligence, etc.) with input from an expert.
+This article on satellite orbits in sci-fi is part of the Science in Sci-fi, Fact in Fantasy blog series.
+Each week, we tackle medical or technical aspects of science fiction or a historical / world-building topic of fantasy with input from an expert.
 Please join the mailing list to be notified every time new content is posted.
-About the Expert Rachel has a background in Biotechnology and […]
+The Expert: […]